fashomelab/corneb/README.md

 ## 🚀 About The Project

-This homelab evolved from tinkering with Raspberry Pis into a production-grade setup for practicing DevOps.
-It's 100% automated – from VM provisioning to app deployments – demonstrating scalable, secure systems.
+This project is the result of a long-standing passion for building automated systems, inspired by the complex worlds in games like *Horizon*.
+What began as a small cluster of Raspberry Pis for hands-on learning has evolved into the production-grade platform you see today.

+My focus has been on automating everything from server builds to application deployments, allowing me to practice building the kind of resilient and secure infrastructure seen in professional environments.

 **Key Goals:**
-- Showcase infrastructure, cloud, and automation expertise.
+- Showcase a comprehensive skillset in infrastructure, cloud, and automation.
-- Host resilient services for learning and experimentation.
+- Host resilient services for my own learning and experimentation.
-- Automate everything via code for repeatability.
+- Automate everything possible via code for true repeatability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>